MahApps/mahapps.com/input/docs/styles/scrollbars.md

 ![The two alternatives under the dark base theme](images/scrollbars-alternatives-dark.png)

-Every brush in both files is a `MahApps.Brushes.Gray*` or `ThemeBackground`, so there is nothing to change when the base theme flips.
+Every brush in the two is a `MahApps.Brushes.Gray*` or `ThemeBackground`, so there is nothing to change when the base theme flips.
 The figure above is the same markup with `Dark.Blue` merged instead of `Light.Blue`.

 Sizes are resources too — `MahApps.Sizes.ScrollBar.WinUI` for the bar, `.Indicator` and `.Thumb` for the two thumb widths, `.Thumb.MinLength` for how short the thumb may get, and `MahApps.Sizes.ScrollBar.Win10` for the other one — so a thicker bar is one `sys:Double` rather than an edited template.